-- Reducing: To make into guava paste, wait until the paste starts lifting from the bottom, and pour it into a small square mold lined with wax paper or parchment paper.
-Form an even layer,Cool to room temperature.
-Once cooled completely, you cand cut into little jelly cubes or sticks.
+- To make into guava paste, wait until the paste starts lifting from the bottom, and pour it into a small square mold lined with wax paper or parchment paper.
+Form an even layer.Cool to room temperature.
+Once cooled completely, you can cut it into little jelly cubes or sticks.

 Tips and Notes